Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

     printf("T minus %d and counting\n", i);
 ```

-When this `for` statement is executed, the variable `i` is initialized to 10, then `i` is tested to see if it’s greater than 0.
+When this `for` statement is executed, the variable `i` is initialized to 10, then `i` is tested to see if it's greater than 0.
 Since it is, the message `T minus 10 and counting` is printed, then `i` is decremented.
 The condition `i > 0` is then tested again.
 The loop body will be executed 10 times in all, with `i` varying from 10 down to 1.

 <span class="QandA"></span>